-The MATS regulation has been subject to legal challenge, and in June 2015, the U.S. Supreme Court held that the EPA unreasonably failed to consider costs in determining whether it is "appropriate and necessary" to regulate hazardous air pollutants, including mercury, from power plants.
-The Court remanded the case back to the U.S. Court of Appeals for the District of Columbia Circuit for further proceedings, but left the rule in place.
-In December 2015, the D.C.
-Circuit remanded the rule back to the EPA for further consideration while allowing MATS to remain in effect pending the EPA's finding; the Supreme Court later denied a petition challenging the lower court's decision to remand without vacating.
-On April 14, 2016, EPA issued a final supplemental finding reaffirming the MATS rule on the ground that it is supported by the cost analysis the Supreme Court required.
-That supplemental finding is under review by the D.C.
-Circuit, and the Company is unable to predict with certainty the outcome of these proceedings.
-On April 18, 2017, EPA asked the court to place that litigation in abeyance, stating that the Agency is reviewing the supplemental finding to determine whether it should be reconsidered in whole or in part.
-The court granted EPA's abeyance request on April 27, 2017, and ordered EPA to file 90-day status reports starting July 26, 2017.
-In February 2019, the EPA published a proposed revised supplemental cost-benefits finding for MATS in which EPA proposed to conclude that the 2016 supplemental finding was flawed in part due to its reliance on co-benefits to justify MATS.
-Nevertheless, the EPA proposed to leave the MATS rule in place.
-At the same time, EPA also requested public comment on whether MATS may or must be rescinded if EPA reversed its earlier conclusion that it is "appropriate and necessary" to regulate power plant emissions of mercury and other hazardous air pollutants under the statutory provision authorizing MATS.
-Following the close of the public comment period, on April 16, 2020, the EPA issued a final rule which finalized the proposed supplemental cost-benefits finding in substantially the form proposed in 2019.
-The final rule withdraws EPA's 2016 "appropriate-and-necessary" determination as erroneous, but leaves the 2011 MATS rule in place pursuant to D.C.
+The MATS regulation has been subject to legal challenge since being enacted.
+In June 2015, the U.S. Supreme Court held that the EPA unreasonably failed to consider costs in determining whether it is "appropriate and necessary" to regulate hazardous air pollutants, including mercury, from power plants, but left the rule in place.
+On remand, following the Supreme Court's instructions to consider costs, the EPA in April 2016 issued a final supplemental finding reaffirming the MATS rule on the ground that it is supported by the cost analysis the Supreme Court required.
+That supplemental finding remains under review by the D.C.
+Circuit.
+In April 2017, the EPA asked the court to place that litigation in abeyance, stating that the Agency then under the Trump Administration was reviewing the supplemental finding to determine whether it should be reconsidered in whole or in part.
+The court granted EPA's abeyance request which has remained in place.
+In April 2020, the EPA concluded that the 2016 supplemental finding was flawed in part due to its reliance on co-benefits to justify MATS and withdrew EPA's 2016 "appropriate-and-necessary" determination as erroneous, but left the 2011 MATS rule in place pursuant to D.C.
 Circuit case law holding that a source category may only be removed from the list of categories to be regulated through a rigorous delisting process that cannot currently be satisfied by EPA.
-EPA's final action will almost certainly be challenged in the courts, some of which has already begun, both by those who favor retention of MATS (such as the electric utility industry) and by those who oppose it (such as certain coal interests and deregulatory groups).
-This litigation could extend uncertainty over the status of MATS for a number of years.
-Investors should note that any changes to the MATS rule could have a negative impact on our business.
+Upon taking office, the Biden Administration in January 2021 directed the EPA to review the previous Administration's actions on various environmental matters including the withdrawal of the "appropriate and necessary" determination, for conformity with Biden Administration environmental policy.
+Nevertheless, legal challenges may continue with respect to the MATS rule could have a negative impact on our business.